 When your heart, the arteries around your heart or your other blood vessels are damaged, this pumping system doesn’t work properly.
 Such problems are collectively known as cardiovascular disease and lead to the death of 191,000 people a year, making this the UK’s biggest killer1.

 Long-term excessive drinking increases your risk of developing problems with your heart.
-Drinking within the government's lower risk guidelines is unlikely to cause damage and, if you’re over 45, may help protect the heart.
+Drinking within the low risk guidelines is unlikely to cause damage and, if you’re over 45, may help protect the heart.
 It’s important to remember that you don’t need to drink much above the lower risk guidelines to undo any protective effect and start causing harm even if you are in this group.

 Read on, as we debunk the myths and give you the facts about alcohol and the heart.